Microscale Simulation of Catalyst Deactivation

 Construction of Defeatured Modeling Domain

 Due the large number of elements used, it took a significant amount of time/memory to solve this PDE model.
-To reduce the number of elements and the time/memory usage, we can defeatured the domain instead, that is, we model a less accurate catalyst boundary but still preserving the important characteristics of the original structure.
+To reduce the number of elements and the time/memory usage, the domain can be defeatured instead.
+That is, use a less accurate catalyst boundary but still preserve the important characteristics of the original structure.

-To build a defeatured domain we will smooth out the catalyst boundary in the binarized image with DeleteSmallComponents.
+To build a defeatured domain, the catalyst boundary is smoothed out in the binarized image with DeleteSmallComponents.

-Note that the defeatured domain has a smoother catalyst boundary, which will significantly reduced the number of elements during the domain discretization.
+Note that the defeatured domain has a smoother catalyst boundary, which will significantly reduce the number of elements during the domain discretization.

-Note that the mesh elements has been greatly reduced from 322k to 100k, leading to a lower time/memory consumption when solving the model.
+Note that the mesh elements have been greatly reduced from 322k to 100k, leading to a lower time/memory consumption when solving the model.

 The modeling result of the defeatured domain is given by:

 Compared with the result from the original domain: here and here, it is seen that the catalyst reaction took a slightly longer time to propagate to the inner region through the porous structure.
-This is because some minor channels within particle has been smoothen out and treated as a solid phase region with much smaller diffusivity, which makes it more difficult for the reactant to pass through.
+This is because some minor channels within the particle have been smoothed out and treated as a solid phase region with much smaller diffusivity, which makes it more difficult for the reactant to pass through.

 Nomenclature